davidaarmstrong/asmcjr/README.md

 ## Reference

-For learning resource, please visit [Scaling Methods for Social Science](https://essexsummerschool.com/summer-school-facts/courses/2020-course-list/3l-ideal-point-estimation-item-response-theory-and-scaling-methods/) at [2020 ESSEX SUMMER SCHOOL](https://essexsummerschool.com/) website.
+For more learning resources and materials, please visit [Scaling Methods for Social Science](https://essexsummerschool.com/summer-school-facts/courses/2020-course-list/3l-ideal-point-estimation-item-response-theory-and-scaling-methods/) at [2020 ESSEX SUMMER SCHOOL](https://essexsummerschool.com/) website.
 For citation from this book, run `citation("asmcjr")`.